Designed by neuropsychologists to monitor cognitive health over time.

 “Is it normal to be this forgetful?”
 People of all ages worry about their mental health from time to time.
 The "gold standard" is to see a psychologist to conduct a full neuropsychological battery of tests that can cost up to $2,000.
 That is a lot to pay for peace of mind.

 Healthy Practice Solutions, LLC offers a much more affordable option.
-You can be tested for MCI by a physician using our computer-based program for only $249!
+You can be tested for MCI by a physician using our computer-based program for a fraction of the cost of a full neuropsychological evaluation!
 Another important feature of this test is that it is designed to track changes longitudinally as you continue to take the test over a period of time.
 This is an important clinical feature because it is not only important to know if your mental faculties are declining faster than other people your age, but also to know how much faster your faculties are declining.

 Fortunately, if you are diagnosed with MCI, there are treatments available to stop the progression and REVERSE the loss of cognitive function.
 The longitudinal tracking feature of our software is an ideal method to objectively measure your progress as you slowly return to normal cognitive function.
 Furthermore, regular testing can monitor for any changes in the future, such as vascular function, that may negatively impact your cognitive health.